scpedicini/midjourney-manager/README.md

 - Seed
 - etc

+### Why don't you download images in parallel?

+Because you touch yourself at night.
+That's why. :smirk:

+## :construction_worker: Contributing

-We hope you enjoy using Midjourney-Manager!
-If you have any issues, suggestions or general feedback, don't hesitate to reach out.
-Happy creating! :sparkles:
+If you have any issues, suggestions or general feedback, don't hesitate to reach out or submit a pull request.
+Happy downloading! :sparkles: :sparkles: :sparkles: